Resources and Documents

 Example #2: Meowth alone is listed on the team list when Galarian Meowth is contained in the Battle Team, and the Ability field on the team list has been left blank.

-There are inconsistencies with a players Battle Team, Team List and/or Rental Team ID.
+There are inconsistencies with a competitor’s Battle Team, team list, and/or Rental Team ID.
+In these cases, the inconsistency can be fixed to match the other two pieces of information.
 Examples may include the following:

-Example #1: The player’s Battle Team and Rental Team ID match but do not match their Team List.
+Example #1: The competitor’s Battle Team and Rental Team ID match but do not match their Team List.

-Example #2: The player’s Team List and Rental Team ID match but do not match their Battle Team.
+Example #2: The competitor’s Team List and Rental Team ID match but do not match their Battle Team.

-Example #3: The player’s Battle Team, Team List, and Rental Team ID do not match.
+Example #3: The competitor’s Battle Team, Team List, and Rental Team ID do not match.
 Any inconsistencies across each should be removed from the Battle Team for the rest of the tournament.

 A move is listed as “Thunder” on the team list when the move known by the Pokémon in the Battle Team is actually Thunder Wave.